 While the size of the slide was unexpected, the timing was not.
 The company that operates the mine had installed an interferometric radar system months before the event that made it possible to detect subtle changes in the stability of the pit’s walls.
 Signs of increasing strain prompted the mine’s operators to issue a press release seven hours before the collapse, with a warning that a landslide was imminent.
 All workers were evacuated and production had stopped before the landslide occurred; as a result, no one was injured.

-The mine is approximately 4 kilometers (2.5 miles) wide and 1,200 meters (3,900 feet) deep.
+The mine is approximately 2.5 miles (4 km) wide and 3,900 feet (1,200 meters) deep.
 It is reportedly one of only a few human-built structures that can be seen readily from space.

-Bingham Canyon, which is located about 30 kilometers (18 miles) southwest of Salt Lake City, is one the largest copper producing mines in the United States.
+Bingham Canyon is one the largest copper producing mines in the United States.
 The copper from the mine is used in a variety of materials including electrical wiring, plumbing supplies and coins.
 The mine also produces significant amounts of gold, silver and molybdenum.
-Bingham Canyon Mine has been in operation since 1906, although ore extraction in this region began as early as 1863.
+Bingham Canyon mine has been in operation since 1906, although ore extraction in this region began as early as 1863.

 Bottom line: On April 10, 2013 – six years ago today – an enormous landslide took place at the Bingham Canyon mine in Utah.
 Amazingly, no one was hurt.